VILLASframework/documentation/doc/node/nodes/Loopback.md

 The @ref node-type-loopback node-type loops back every sample which has been sent to it.
 Internally it is implemented by a FIFO queue.

-It can be used to **chain multiple** @ref node-concept-path together by using the same @ref node-type-loopback node as an output node in the first path and as a source in the second path.
+It can be used to **chain multiple** [paths](@ref node-config-paths) together by using the same @ref node-type-loopback node as an output node in the first path and as a source in the second path.

 # Prerequisites {#node-type-loopback-prereq}